If it's in the News, it's in our Polls. Public opinion polling since 2003.

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports on October 13-19, 2014.
-The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
+The survey of 1,000 Likely U.S. Voters was conducted on November 6-7, 2014 by Rasmussen Reports.
+The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
+Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
+See methodology.

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.